Welcome To Service Dog Laws in Tennessee

 Since this sounds confusing, here’s an example of someone that is regarded as having a disability, even though at the time, they don’t have one.

-Say that someone is being considered for a promotion at work.
-They had cancer several years ago, but they are now cancer-free.
 So, while they have a history of cancer, they don’t currently have a physical or mental impairment that substantially limits one or more of their major life activities.

 Say that the boss doesn’t give this person the promotion because they are worried that if cancer returns, they won’t be reliably able to continue to do their job.
 In other words, they are being discriminated against based on their previous, but not current, health status; based on their history.